JulianHinsch/friendly/README.md

 - choose and implement global color scheme
 - make a .png favicon from the users icon
 - add field validation to everything, and make sure to be consistent server/client
+- we also need to prevent users from viewing content they are not authorized to view.
+This can be done by reacting to the server's 403 response.

 REDUX